AVS Device SDK Dependencies

 There are various optional features you can enable in the AVS Device SDK.
 These require an additional set of dependencies, as described in the following tables.

 Building the AVS Device SDK sample app is optional.
 The sample app lets you test Alexa on your preferred operating system, before integrating with your device.
 The sample app runs on Mac, Linux, Raspberry Pi, Windows, or Android.
-It requires the following dependencies.
+The sample app builds with or without a wake work engine (WWE).
+Alexa doesn't operate in handsfree mode without the wake work engine activated.

 For more details about enabling Alerts, see Features.